Home » How To » How To Find RAM Type in Windows 10 & 11

 4. Choose the “Memory” option.

-5. You will see the memory type in the top-right corner.
+5. You will see the memory type in the top-right corner or at the bottom.

 6. You will see the memory speed next to “Speed.”